Join Us Thursday Night For Our Senior Salute

 SMU Sets Fundraising Record For Seventh Straight Year

 A Column From Rick Hart

-Rick Hart is in his second year on the Hilltop, having been named SMU's Director of Athletics on July 16, 2012.
+Rick Hart just completed his third year on the Hilltop, having been named SMU's Director of Athletics on July 16, 2012.

 Hart came to SMU after six years as Director of Athletics at the University of Tennessee at Chattanooga.
+Hart served seven years at the University of Oklahoma in various athletics administrative capacities, ending as the Senior Associate Athletics Director in 2006.
 Hart has also worked in athletics for the University of North Carolina and East Carolina University and has served with the U.S. Olympic Committee.

-A 1994 graduate of UNC, Hart earned a bachelor's degree in Physical Education, Health and Sport Science.
+A graduate of UNC, Hart earned a bachelor's degree in Physical Education, Health and Sport Science.
 Hart and his wife, Allison, also a graduate of North Carolina, are proud parents of Trevor and Caroline.

 A third-generation athletics administrator, Hart's father, Dave, currently serves as Director of Athletics at the University of Tennessee, and his late grandfather, Dave Sr., served in a variety of roles within collegiate athletics including stints as a coach, Athletics Director and Conference Commissioner.